mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 {{"demo": "IconlessCheckbox.js"}}

-### Focus outline

-By default, the focus outline wraps both the Checkbox input and its label.
-To set the focus outline so that it only wraps the input, target the `checkboxClasses.checkbox` class and add `position: 'relative'`, as shown in the demo below:

-{{"demo": "FocusCheckbox.js"}}

 ### Clickable container

 Use the `overlay` prop to shift the focus outline from the Checkbox to its container, making the entire container clickable to toggle the state of the Checkbox.